Ultimate Medical Academy Announces March 2017 K-20 Education Summit Outstanding Educational Expert Presenters and Sponsors

 More information can be found at the K-20 Summit website.
 It is being sponsored by WUSF Public Media and co-sponsored by Pearson, Bookmasters, McGraw-Hill and Elsevier who are also sponsoring the UMA Spring Commencement.

-UMA is a nonprofit healthcare educational institution with a national presence.
-Headquartered in Tampa, Fla. and founded in 1994, UMA offers content-rich, interactive online courses as well as hands-on training at our campuses.
+Ultimate Medical Academy is a nonprofit healthcare educational institution with a national presence.
+Headquartered in Tampa, Florida and founded in 1994, UMA has more than 40,000 alumni and offers content-rich, interactive online courses to almost 14,000 students as well as campus-based training to hundreds of students.
 UMA students have access to academic advising, one-on-one or group tutoring, résumé and interview coaching, job search assistance, technical support and more.
-The institution is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+UMA is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES).